 Strauss has repeatedly criticised Author Solutions for their misleading marketing strategies.
 And now they've gone even further, as outlined by David Gaughran in this post about their S&S link up and how the company “rips off writers”, using fake accounts, posing as independent commentators or happy customers.

 The Cause of Trade Publishing's Woes

-It’s no secret that trade publishing business models need to adapt if they are thrive in the new digitised landscape.
+It's no secret that trade-publishing business models need to adapt if they are thrive in the new digitized landscape.
 What started their woes, I would argue, was a loss of focus on readers and writers.
 A creative business has to balance both sides of that delicate scales and since the 1990s, when the mergers and conglomerations began, and deep discounting and super-size-me sellers started to dominate bookselling, that balance has tilted too far towards the business side of the equation.